jhancock532/Everyday/README.md

 # james hancock
 A computer science with innovation student at the University of Bristol.

-- Has been in many Bristol coffee shops.
-- Occasionally seen attending university focus groups.
-- Thinks code is pretty neat.
+Does things with code - mostly web stuff recently, focusing on generative art with JavaScript.

 [Inspiration](#inspiration-and-strategy) : [Week One Reflection](#week-one-reflection) : [Week Two Reflection](#week-two-reflection)